 Next, Drag and Drop the newly created Sales Amount bin from Dimension region to the Color Option in Marks Card as shown below

 Once you are done, You can see the Stacked Bar Chart As shown in below screenshot.
-Tableau Desktop allocate default colors to stacked bars but, You can edit the colors by selecting the Edit Colors.. option from the context menu.
+Tableau Desktop allocate default colours to stacked bars but, You can edit the colours by selecting the Edit Colors.. option from the context menu.